kfarr/magic-matta/README.md

 * For recommendations on projector and mounting equipment, <a href="https://github.com/chaimgingold/Tabla/#recommended-camera-and-projector">see instructions from La Tabla, another cool projector based XR project</a>

 ## Software setup instructions
-* clone repo, npm install, npm start
+* On a PC with HTC Vive, clone the repo, npm install, npm start
-* On a PC with HTC Vive, use your favorite webvr enabled browser like Firefox or Supermedium to navigate to localhost:8080/index.html (This uses local webrtc node.js server to send controller and headset position)
+* Use your favorite webvr enabled browser like Firefox or Supermedium to navigate to localhost:8080/server.html
+* Use the right Vive controller to position the virtual projector to match the real-life position and press the trigger.
-* On a computer hooked up to the projector, use any browser (webvr support not required) to open [SERVER IP]:8080/client.html
+* On the same or another computer hooked up to the projector, use any browser (webvr support not required) to open [SERVER IP]:8080/client.html
-* Use the 2 controllers to specify 2 opposite corners of your the projected screen area from the projector pointing down at the floor.
+* Press the "init" button and use the on-screen adjustment buttons to tweak the alignment of the projector and the actual controller positions.
 * The bounds of this client projector are now defined.
-(What's next?)
-* Change view of projector screen output to match actual location.

 ## Future ideas
 * orthogonal camera instead of perspective, see notes in codebase